-Goal for October: Take full responsibility for most routines and procedures Candidate Mentor Supervisor ☐ Attend mentor-candidate meeting #2 on Tuesday, Oct 5, 5:15-7:00 ☐ Spend 2- 2.5 hours per week in the second ☐ Attend mentor-candidate meeting #2 on Tuesday, Oct 5, 5:15-7:00 ☐ Release responsibility for most routines and ☐ Attend mentor-candidate meeting #2 on Tuesday, Oct 5, 5:15-7:00 ☐ Communicate with candidate to schedule □ Spend 2- 2.5 hours per week in the second level classroom and log hours. □ Reply promptly to your supervisor's emails to schedule a formal observation visit and send the supervisor a description of the routine to be observed at least one day prior. □ Teach and record edTPA literacy lessons in mid-October. □ Seek mentor's approval for the topic/unit for the December math unit. □ Release responsibility for most routines and procedures to your candidate. □ Meet with candidates for at least 30 minutes each week.
-Provide feedback to your candidate on how to improve implementation of routines and procedures (especially classroom management during these activities). □ Assist with preparation and video-recording of edTPA literacy lessons in mid-October. □ Provide access to district planning documents for math (e.g. scope and sequences, curriculum maps, pacing guides). the first formal observation of the candidate conducting a classroom routine.
+Mentor Attend mentor-candidate meeting #2 on Tuesday, Oct 11, 5:30-7:00 Supervisor Attend mentor-candidate meeting #2 on - Attend mentor-candidate meeting #2 on Tuesuay, Oct 11, 5.30-7.00 Tuesday Oct 11 5:30-7:00 Release responsibility for most routines and procedures to your candidate.
+Meet with candidates for at least 30 minutes each week.
+Provide feedback to your candidate on how to improve implementation of routines and procedures (especially classroom management during these activities).
+Assist with preparation and video-recording of edTPA literacy lessons in mid-October.
+Provide access to district planning documents for math (e.g. scope and Tuesday, Oct 11, 5:30-7:00 Communicate with candidate to schedule the first formal observation of the candidate conducting a classroom routine.
 Submit the first observation report through Taskstream.
+Meet with candidates for at least 30 minutes each week.
+Provide feedback to your candidate on how to improve implementation of routines and procedures (especially classroom management during these activities).
+Assist with preparation and video-recording of edTPA literacy lessons in mid-October.
+Provide access to district planning

-NOVEMBER 2021
+NOVEMBER 2022

 Sunday Monday Tuesday Wednesday Thursday Friday Saturday

-1 2 3 4 5 6
+1 2 3 4 5

-7 8 9 10 11 12 13
+6 7 8 9 10 11 12

-14 15 16 17 18 19 LAST DAY LC FALL CLASSES 20
+13 14 15 16 17 18 LAST DAY LC FALL CLASSES 19

-21 22 23 24 25 Thanksgivin 26 g Break 27
+20 21 22 23 24 Thanksgivir 25 g Break 26

-28 29 30
+27 28 29 30

-Goal for November: Plan and teach several lessons Candidate Mentor Supervisor □ Spend 2- 2.5 hours per week in the second level classroom and log hours. □ Teach consecutive lessons in math and literacy (lessons to the same group of students over multiple days). □ Conduct December Math Unit pretest more consecutive lessons in literacy and □ Attend supervisor meeting on Tuesday, November 9, 9:30 am-noon □ Check in with the mentor and candidate via phone or email.
+Goal for November: Plan and teach several lessons Candidate Mentor Supervisor Spend 2- 2.5 hours per week in the second level classroom and log hours.
+Teach consecutive lessons in math and literacy (lessons to the same group of students over multiple days).
+Conduct December Math Unit pretest.
+Release responsibility for teaching two or more consecutive lessons in literacy and math (small group and whole group).
+Meet with candidates for at least 30 minutes each week.
+Discuss how you plan and assess mathematics.
+Provide input and resources for the math unit the candidate is planning.
+Complete and submit the Phase 2 Mentor Feedback Form.
+Attend supervisor meeting on Tuesday, November 15, 9:30 am-noon Check in with the mentor and candidate via phone or email.